ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 For example this means capping the maximum number of request per second, or implementing retries when the RateLimit-Reset exceeds ten minutes.

-The considerations above are not limited to RateLimit fields, but apply to all fields affecting how clients behave in subsequent requests (e.g. Retry-After).
+The considerations above are not limited to RateLimit header fields, but apply to all fields affecting how clients behave in subsequent requests (e.g. Retry-After).